Ronald Lamola: Minister of International Relations and Cooperation

 On 3 July 2024, he was sworn in as the Minister of International Relations and Cooperation as part of President Cyril Ramaphosa's third cabinet, succeeding Naledi Pandor.
 This followed the formation of a Government of National Unity (GNU) through a grand coalition, after the ANC lost its absolute majority in the 2024 election.

 As Foreign Minister, Lamola was faced with the significant task of continuing the robust and assertive foreign policy stance that South Africa has developed in recent years following the tenure of Pandor.
 South African newspaper, Mail & Guardian, wrote that South Africa's foreign policy was unlikely to change under Lamola's leadership and would continue with the foreign policy strategy implemented during the sixth administration.

 G20 Summit

-With South Africa set to host the 2024 G20 summit, Lamola traveled to Brazil and met Brazil's Foreign Minister Mauro Vieira for a working visit at the Itamaraty Palace, in the context of the handover of the G20 presidency from Brazil to South Africa.
+With South Africa having hosted the 2025 G20 summit in Johannesburg which concluded on the 23rd of November 2025, Lamola served as one of South Africa's representative at the leader's summit while serving as the leader of DIRCO.
+In 2024, Minister Lamola traveled to Brazil and met Brazil's Foreign Minister Mauro Vieira for a working visit at the Itamaraty Palace, in the context of the handover of the G20 presidency from Brazil to South Africa.

 During the meeting of the two Foreign Ministers underscored the significant contribution of the Global South to the G20, highlighting the sequence of presidencies held by Indonesia (2022), India (2023), Brazil (2024) and, as of December 1, 2024, by South Africa.
 They also discussed prospects for the South African presidency and its role in promoting key issues for developing countries, such as sustainable development, social inclusion and global governance reform.